 A UK resident company is subject to UK corporation tax on its worldwide income and gains (subject to relief for any tax paid on the same income or gains in other jurisdictions).
 The company may elect to leave out of account all trading profits and losses arising from branches outside the UK.

 A UK resident company may be subject to the UK's diverted profits tax where it has entered into arrangements with a related person and that person or the transactions lack economic substance, and the arrangements result in a reduction in the UK resident company's taxable profits.

 A non-UK-resident company is not subject to UK tax except on:

 - Income from a business carried on through a UK permanent establishment or from a trade of dealing in or developing UK land (irrespective of whether there is a UK permanent establishment)

 - Income from intangible property that is referable to sales of goods, services or other property in the UK, where the income is receivable in a low or no tax jurisdiction (under the offshore receipts in respect of intangible property ("ORIP") rules)

 - Other UK source income, but only to the extent of any withholding tax borne by that income, and

-- Capital gains arising on disposals of certain UK assets only (see Capital gain)
+- Capital gains arising on disposals of interests in UK land and certain disposals of assets (wherever situated) that derive at least 75% of their value from UK land (see Capital gain)

 A corporation formed in a US jurisdiction will be treated as a domestic corporation.